Ho language: IPA transcription

+English

+All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Usage

 Under the Multilingual Education (MLE) programme, Odisha government has been providing primary education in Ho speaking areas.

-The University Grants Commission of India has already recognized Ho as a language and literature.
-Now, UGC is conducting National Eligibility Test examination in Ho language under the "'subject code 70"' in Tribal and Regional Language/Literature group.
+National Eligibility Test conducted by the University Grants Commission of India includes Ho literature along with literature from other tribal languages under Tribal and Regional Language/Literature subject.
 In Odisha and Jharkhand, Education in Ho at the primary level was introduced in 20 and 449 schools respectively and about 44,502 tribal students are pursuing their studies in the language.

-Besides education, Ho has also got its due recognition in the world of mass media.
-For the last few years, All India Radio (AIR) has been airing songs in Ho from the AIR centres in Keonjhar, Rourkela and Cuttack besides Baripada in Mayurbhanj district of Odisha state.
-Regular programs in Ho are broadcast from Chaibasa and Jamshedpur AIR centres in Jharkhand.
-Similarly, from Ranchi AIR centre in Jharkhand, regional news bulletins are broadcast two days a week Friday and Sunday.
+For the past few years, All India Radio (AIR) has been airing Ho programs from centres in Keonjhar, Rourkela and Cuttack besides Baripada in Mayurbhanj.
+Regular programs in Ho are broadcast from Chaibasa and Jamshedpur AIR centres.
+Similarly, regional news bulletins are broadcast two days a week from AIR Ranchi.